Representing Random Utility Choice Models with Neural Networks: A Sharp Neural Network Architecture for RUM Choice Models

 \subsection{RUMnet}

 In the RUM framework, the utility function is a random field.
-Our main idea is to approximate this random field using a sample average approximation (SAA).
-Each sample expresses a different functional form, which can then be represented as a feed-forward neural network with unknown parameters.
-More precisely, in the RUM framework presented in Section~\ref{subsec:rum} there are three functions that we wish to approximate.
+Our main idea is to develop a neural network architecture that approximates this random field using a sample average approximation (SAA).
+Each sample expresses the unobserved attributes using a different functional form, which we will then represent as a feed-forward neural network with unknown parameters.
+More precisely, in the RUM framework presented in Section~\ref{subsec:rum}, there are three functions that we wish to approximate.
 The first one, $U(\cdot)$, can be straightforwardly replaced by a neural network.
 The two other functions, $\bs{\epsilon}(\cdot)$ and $\bs{\nu}(\cdot)$, are random and instead of approximating them directly, we propose to use a sample average approximation.
 More specifically, for some large $K$, we can informally write